hurricanemark/NodeExpressLoginTemplate/README.md

 ## Common Application Login

-Almost every application requires the login as the entrance point.
+Almost every application requires the login as the entry point.
 This node project provides the bare mininum implmementation of node-epress-passport employing local strategy.

 Note, your .env file should contain the following defines: